mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-services/config-universe-service/index.md

     dcos package describe --config marathon
     ```

-    The output should look like:
+    The output should appear similar to the following:

     ```json
     {